about14sheep/kana2077/README.md

 # kana2077
-An A.I. powered browser extension to find kanji and show their respected hiragana in a cyberpunk theme
+A.I. powered browser extension to find kanji and show their respective hiragana/translation in a cyberpunk theme

 ### Model